 The second session will focus on objects - found in museums and private collections - ones that pose a challenge to researchers, museologists and curators.
 During short presentations speakers will present specific object(s) and discuss the challenges and dilemmas they encounter in the process of developing, cataloging and potentially presenting them to a wide audience.

 - Natalia Romik

-During Session 3, we will focus on one object: a wardrobe found in 2022 in Huta Zaborowska, which was most likely the wartime hideout of a Jewish child.
+During the third session, we will focus on one object: a wardrobe found in 2022 in Huta Zaborowska, which was most likely the wartime hideout of a Jewish child.
 In the first part, Dr. Aleksandra Janus, prof. Luiza Nader and Dr. Natalia Romik will present the results of their research shedding light on the history of the object and the drawings and inscriptions discovered inside.
 In the second part, a group of invited guests will present their commentaries, and then the audience will be invited to join in the conversation.

 Omer Krieger creates performative actions, political situations and civil choreographies in public spaces.
 In 2006-2011 he co-founded and directed the performative initiative Public Movement, in 2011-2015 he was the artistic director of Under the Mountain: Festival of New Public Art in Jerusalem.
 From 2018-20 he was the founder and artistic director of 1:1 Center for Art and Politics in Tel Aviv-Yaffa.
 In his work he explores public experiences and is interested in the relationship between art, civil society, politics and action.